GowthamKumar1626/Machine-Learning-MODELS/Computer Vision/Image Classification/EuroSAT ResNET/README.md

 <h1>ResNET Model - 95% Accuracy!🔥</h1>
+<p>ResNet took the deep learning world by storm in 2015, as the first neural network that could train hundreds or thousands of layers without succumbing to the “vanishing gradient” problem.
+Keras makes it easy to build ResNet models: you can run built-in ResNet variants pre-trained on ImageNet with just one line of code, or build your own custom ResNet implementation.
+You can speed up the process with MissingLink’s deep learning platform, which automates training, distributing, and monitoring ResNet projects in Keras.</p>

 <h1>Requirements</h1>
 Model is built using tensorflow and keras.
 Tensorflow >= 2.0.0 version is required to run the model.
 In order to install tensorflow in your pc,